matplotlib/governance/deputy_project_leads.md

 project is the community of people around the code.
 That community needs to be maintained.
 The Community Manager (CM) is a catch-all position for several very diverse tasks and this role may be split in the future and may want to enlist further assistants.

-**Communications**

-We need to maintain communication channels with the wider world.
-To this end the CM is responsible for maintaining.
-This communication is primarily broadcast out and intended to engage with the wider community.
-The

-- the [Ann] mailing list
-- The Matplotlib blog
-- Maintaining a "Matplotlib update" slide deck
-- Recruiting people to give talks on Matplotlib at conferences / meetups
-- Matplotlib's social media presence

-**Developer Relations**

-In addition to communication to end-users we need to maintain communication channels to developers of down-stream libraries and other expert users.

-- interaction with 3rd party extensions / publicity
-- recruiting new contributors
-- Recruiting people to run sprints
-- GSOC/mentoring programs
-- Managing the discourse
-- [user]/[dev] mailing list moderation

-**Event and Meeting planning**

-From time to time Matplotlib as an organization has in-person meetings.
+The CM is responsible for Matplotlib's evangelism, outreach, and user support as well as mainitaining the venues for conversation with the community.